frequency-chain/docs/STYLEGUIDE.md

 ## Frequency Nodes
 Uppercase F and N

-## FRQCY Tokens
+## FRQCY
-Always followed with the word tokens with uppercase T.
+NEVER followed with the word token

 ## Functions
 In Frequency use Snake Case e.g. on_initialize